holatuwol/W241-MemoryReadingRecall/00-final-project.md

 Past research indicated a lack of statistically significant result when comparing Sensing (high-detail) personality types and Intuitive (low-detail) personality types in nursing \[13\], as well as an improvement for Intuitive (low-detail) personality types in engineering \[14\].

-Still, the research team was surprised that the group means (while not statistically significant) were the opposite of what was hypothesized given the specific questions that were presented and the specific task under evaluation, particularly with respect to how additional details appeared to lower scores for Intuitive (low-detail) personality types.
+Still, the research team was surprised that the group means were the opposite of what was hypothesized given the specific task under evaluation.
+In particular, the team was surprised that providing additional instructions appeared to lower scores for Intuitive (low-detail) personality types.

     ##       energy in.treatment     mean       sd
     ## 1: Intuition      Control 15.07143 6.450573